Registration is now open!

-The Champions for Change workshop provides professional development to backbone leaders, steering committees, and partners; encourages peer learning among backbone teams; and shares new insights on the work of backbones from the field.
+The Champions for Change workshop provides professional development to backbone teams, steering committees, and partners, and shares new insights on the work of backbones from the field.

 Workshop topics include:

 - Launching and getting started in collective impact

 - Incorporating equity in your collective impact work

 - Clarifying the roles and leadership characteristics of the backbone, especially when navigating through current times

 - Fostering community collaboration and co-ownership in your initiative

 - Using data in collective impact work

 - Discussing the different ways collective impact can support communities during times of uncertainty and change, and how collective impact work will need to evolve during these times.